 The pupil has special educational needs.
-It has emerged that in addition to the support put in place by the School's teaching team, coordinated by the Advisory Group, it is beneficial for the pupil for sessions to be organised on school premises.
-The parents of the pupil wish this paramedical support to be provided by Mr/Mrs....., whom they have chosen freely, without any involvement on the School's part.
+It has emerged that in addition to the support put in place by the School's teaching team, coordinated by the Support Advisory Group, it is beneficial for the pupil for sessions to be organised on school premises.
+The parents/legal representatives of the pupil wish these therapeutical services to be provided by Mr/Mrs/Ms , whom they have chosen freely, without any involvement on the School's part.

+1. The therapist will provide sessions for the pupil at the rate of times per week from .../.../202 .. to .../.../ 202..., at (time) on (day(s)), in room , made available for that purpose by the School.
+2. The therapist hereby undertakes to participate in / to produce a detailed report in anticipation of the meeting of the Support Advisory Group charged with assessing the pupil's development and fixed for .../.../202....

+For attendance at each meeting of the Support Advisory Group at the School's request, the therapists will receive a flat-rate payment made by the School, corresponding to the maximum amount of the reimbursement for a consultation in their speciality (or a similar speciality) authorised by the Sickness Fund of the European Schools in the School's host country.

+1 Model drawn up for Belgium (subject to application of the national legislation in force in the School's host country for the other countries).

+2 Specialisation to be indicated.

+3. The parents/legal representatives have chosen the therapist.
+The parents/legal representatives hereby undertake to pay the cost of the services provided by the therapist, without any financial contribution from the School (without prejudice to what is laid down in Article 2).
+The cost of the services provided by the therapist is the subject of a separate agreement, concluded between the parents/legal representatives and the therapist in question.

+4. The School will make available to the therapist and to the pupil a room (No) in building according to the calendar shown below:

+Day Time

+Day Time

-1. The member of the paramedical auxiliary staff will provide sessions for the pupil at the rate of times per week from .../201.. to .../201..., at(time) on (day(s)), in room....., made available for that purpose by the School.
-2. The member of the paramedical auxiliary staff hereby undertakes to participate in / to produce a detailed report in anticipation of the meeting of the Advisory Group charged with assessing the pupil's development and fixed for .../201....
-3. The member of the paramedical auxiliary staff has been chosen by the parents.
-The parents hereby undertake to pay the cost of the services provided by the member of the paramedical auxiliary staff, without any financial contribution from the School.
-The cost of the services provided amounts to the sum of € / session of hours, paid on presentation of a fee note, by transfer into the member of the paramedical auxiliary staff's bank account No-.....-.....
-4. The School will make available to the member of the paramedical auxiliary staff and to the pupil a room (No) in the building.
-The member of the paramedical auxiliary staff will ensure that the room and any specific teaching material or equipment made available to him/her are kept in a perfect state of repair.
-5. The member of the paramedical auxiliary staff will perform the task defined in Article 1 autonomously and will be guided, in performance of this agreement, by the pupil's best interests, which will be assessed, where appropriate, in collaboration with the educational team.
-The School and the member of the paramedical auxiliary staff hereby acknowledge that they have not entered into any legal relationship and that there is no relationship of subordination between them.
-The member of the paramedical auxiliary staff hereby undertakes to fulfil all his/her legal, ethical, fiscal and administrative obligations and gives an assurance that he/she has all the required qualifications.
+The therapists will ensure that the room and any specific teaching material or equipment made available to them are kept in a perfect state of repair.

+5. The therapist will perform the task defined in Article 1 autonomously and will be guided, in performance of this agreement, by the pupil's best interests, which will be assessed, where appropriate, in collaboration with the educational team.
+The School and the therapist hereby acknowledge that they have not entered into any legal relationship and that there is no relationship of subordination between them.
+The therapists hereby undertakes to fulfil all their legal, ethical, fiscal and administrative obligations and gives an assurance that they have all the required qualifications.

-Done at
+Done at on